Church Growth Movement

 According to Dr. Larry Spargimino in his article "The Megafall of the Megachurch," Donald A. McGavran, known as the "father of the church growth school," and one of his students, C. Peter Wagner, promoted the School of World Mission at Fuller Theological Seminary throughout the evangelical, pentecostal, and charismatic movements staring in the 1960s.

 Wagner went on to establish the Lausanne Committee on World Evangelism.
 Its first international congress was held in 1974, headlined by none other than Billy Graham.
 However, basic Bible doctrine was the great casualty at the conference because it was viewed as being divisive.

-Every movement has a set of core beliefs, and the Church Growth Movement is no different.
+Every movement has a set of core beliefs, and the Church Growth Movement is no exception.
 The founders set forth five basic tenets:

 - God's will for every local church is numerical growth.
 It is important for churches to grow numerically.
 However, according to the Church Growth Movement, small churches are failures.
-If that is so, then Noah, Jeremiah, Ezekiel, among others, would also be considered failures by the Church Growth Movement.
+If that is so, when Noah, Jeremiah, and Ezekiel, among others, would be considered failures by the Church Growth Movement.

-- The lack of adequate church growth worldwide proves the need for a new reformation.
-The Protestant Reformation involved doctrine; the Church Growth Reformation emphasizes practice and living, feeding the poor and curing disease.
+- The lack of adequate church growth worldwide proves the needs for a new reformation.
+The Protestant Reformation involved doctrine; the Church Growth Reformation emphasized practices and living, feedig the poor, and curing disease.
 Preaching the Gospel of Jesus Christ is either far down the list or not mentioned at all.